Acquisition of 21st Century Fox by Disney: Entertainment industry

 The potential acquisition of Fox by Disney caused concern within the entertainment industry that smaller media companies, including Viacom, CBS Corporation, Lionsgate, and Metro-Goldwyn-Mayer (MGM), would need to consolidate or be sold in order to remain competitive.
-Of all these companies, Viacom and CBS Corporation would merge to form ViacomCBS in 2019.
+Of all these companies, Viacom and CBS Corporation would merge to form ViacomCBS in December 2019 and Metro-Goldwyn-Mayer was acquired by Amazon in May 2021, with the deal being finalized by March 2022.

 On February 13, 2018, television producer Ryan Murphy, a long-time collaborator of 20th Century Fox Television, signed a five-year $300 million agreement with Netflix, a move considered to be a big blow to Fox and Disney.
 Murphy cited the Disney–Fox deal as the main reason for departure, arguing that his freedom under Disney might be severely limited in creating new, risk-taking content.

 Jeff Bock of Exhibitor Relations expressed hope that the merger would force creativity in other studios like Paramount, which might focus on smaller-budget films knowing that it could not compete with Walt Disney (after the Fox acquisition) in making big-budget blockbusters.

 Viacom CEO Bob Bakish has stated that the Disney–Fox deal provides a "very real opportunity" to hire new executive and creative talent at Paramount and other studios amid the "dislocation associated with change of ownership" at Disney and Fox.
 Bakish also suggested that Viacom and other companies can provide new content for streaming services such as Netflix once Disney removes their content from the service in 2019.

 Walt Disney Studios co-chairman and CEO Alan F. Horn acknowledged that Disney has a stranglehold on the entertainment industry especially after the Fox acquisition, but defended against the monopoly accusations:

 We do have an outsized share of the market for sure, that's because people get up, go to the theater, pay their money and watch our movies.
 I think, for me, I can't apologize for the collective market share we enjoy.
 I know we enjoy a huge segment of the market share available, but I don't want to apologize for it.
 I think our films are very different from one another, but it's fair to say, 'Gee whizz, these guys and ladies enjoy a very hefty percentage of the box office.'
 But that falls outside of my job description, my job is the shepherd the making of these movies as best I can.

 Tom Reimann of Collider said that "Horn's bizarre, rambling rationalization veers towards seemingly deliberate obfuscation at several points" by saying that he "point[ed] out that Disney makes a wide variety of films (the two topics are wholly unrelated) while admitting only that Disney enjoys 'a very hefty percentage of the box office' without acknowledging that the studio has bought out most of its meaningful competition."